The Shift Colors effect shifts colors on an image with consequent saturation and lightness adjustment.

 The effect application area (the color/colors that will be shifted) is defined by a gradient line with 4 sliders under it: two outer and two inner sliders.

 The colors between the inner sliders will be affected to the full extent.
 The colors between the inner and the outer sliders will change less (the farther from the inner slider, the weaker is the effect influence).
 The colors outside the outer sliders will stay the same.

 Move the sliders to change the effect application area.
-For this purpose, bring the cursor to one of the sliders, left-click on it, and drag it to the required position on the line.
+For this purpose, bring the cursor to one of the sliders, click and drag it into the required position on the line.

-To move all 4 sliders at once, bring the cursor in the middle of the inner sliders, left-click on it, and, keeping the left mouse button pressed, move the sliders to the required position.
+To move all 4 sliders at once, bring the cursor in the middle of the inner sliders, click, and keeping the left mouse button pressed, move the sliders to the required position.